nataliacolm/mariposa/README.md

 # Mariposa

+Mariposa is a mobile/web application and autonomous electric vehicle system which allows KPMG employees and partners to reduce their carbon footprint.
+Via incentives and community challenges, users are motivated to make transport decisions informed by environmental impact.

-To view algorithm run the following on command line: python3 driver.py
+To run a simulation of the client scripts and server scripts run the following on command line: python3 driver.py

 # Output
 Welcome!
 Type number of desired location from list:
 1) KMPG, 2) Expedia, 3) Amazon, 4) Dell
 **1**

 Destination Choice: KPMG Austin Office
-Based on current geolocation, trip distance is  12  kilometers
+Based on current geolocation, trip distance is  12  kilometers *Makes an API call to determine distance from location of mobile app request to destination*

 Please input desired arrival range start time: (in format HH:MM , using military time) **12:34**

 Please input desired arrival range end time: (in format HH:MM , using military time) **14:22**